Docutils | Overview | About | Users | Reference | Developers

 3. Use the front-end scripts to convert reStructuredText documents.
 Try for example:

-docutils FAQ.txt FAQ.html
+docutils FAQ.rst FAQ.html

 See Usage below for details.